Lavenham

 5. Cookham, Berkshire

 Exploring the places that inspired an artist is always interesting, and doing it in as pretty a spot as Cookham is a rare delight.
 Sir Stanley Spencer lived here for most of his life, and painted many of the village’s features.
 It’s easy to see why.
 Cookham has lots to offer, including the church of the Holy Trinity, where Norman features are still visible and the cherry orchards at Cookham Dean, which was once home Wind in the Willows author Kenneth Grahame.
-Further afield, Enid Blyton’s childhood home at Bourne End makes a nice three-mile round walk from the village; Bray, home to Heston Blumenthal's world-famous restaurant The Fat Duck, is just four miles away.
+There are plenty of interesting spots to visit around the village, too.
+Head out on a nice three-mile round walk to Enid Blyton’s childhood home at Bourne End, or treat yourself to some tasty grub at Heston Blumenthal’s world-famous restaurant, The Fat Duck, which lies just four miles away.

 Get here: Trains run from Paddington to Cookham, with a change at Maidenhead, taking about an hour.
 By car, it’s 30 miles from central London.